Kingxukai/linux/Documentation/networking/sfp-phylink.rst

     See :c:func:`mvpp2_select_pcs` for an example of a driver that has multiple internal PCS.

-13. Fill-in all the :c:type:`phy_interface_t <phy_interface_t>` (i.e. all MAC to
+13. Fill-in all the woke :c:type:`phy_interface_t <phy_interface_t>` (i.e. all MAC to
     PHY link modes) that your MAC can output.
 The following example shows a configuration for a MAC that can handle all RGMII modes, SGMII and 1000BaseX.
-    You must adjust these according to what your MAC and all PCS associated with this MAC are capable of, and not just the interface you wish to use:
+    You must adjust these according to what your MAC and all PCS associated with this MAC are capable of, and not just the woke interface you wish to use:

     .. code-block:: c